 The city of Indianapolis has much to offer the student.
 The nationally famous Indianapolis Symphony presents concerts throughout the winter season.
-Several civic theatre groups, as well as touring troupes which frequently visit, provide a widely varied program of plays.
+Several civic theatre groups well as touring troupes which frequently visit provide a widely varied program of plays.
+Both Indiana and Purdue Universities maintain campuses in Indianapolis.
 Butler University, Indiana Central College, and Marian College are all located in Indianapolis.
 Art galleries, libraries, and museums enrich the city.
 There are seven radio stations, three television studios, and many movie houses to entertain the Indianapolis resident.

-The proximity of Bloomington also allows an evening's entertainment on that campus, where a series of inviting programs of theatre, music, and lectures which the Medical

-Center students may attend are scheduled.
+The proximity of Bloomington also allows an evening's entertainment on that campus, where a series of inviting programs of theatre, music, and lectures which the Medical Center students may attend are scheduled.
 Indiana University basketball and football tickets are available at student prices, and many Medical Center students plan weekends on the Bloomington campus as part of their social calendar.